Sudeesh07/Dino_Game_using_RL/README.md

 # Dino_Game_using_RL

-This was done by following Nicolas Rennote's Youtube tutorial
+This was done by following Nicholas Rennote's Youtube tutorial